Browser width

 Model creation

-FIFO is the default discipline for the Queue block, so it does not need to be specified explicitly.
+The FIFO is a default discipline for the Queue block, and therefore that must not be specified explicitly.

 Since the Selector block can create the specified number of instances of the block of the specified type and automatically assign them to the selection points, it should not create the TServer type array for a number of servers; and the variable for it is not required.